aerosec/jetset_fuzzer/afl/README.md

 the cpu to pin to will fail; thus, a core must be specified explicitly or each container will pin to CPU 0.
 This script pins to CPU 2.

-See `../scripts/afl-fuzz-ex.sh` for an example of spinning up multiple containers.
+See `../scripts/afl-fuzz-ex.sh` for an example of spinning up multiple containers and other goodies.

 ### Cleaning up